Doctor’s Appointments You Should Be Making This Year

 Dentist - Every six months

-Your teeth help you eat, talk, smile, and are considered a window to your health.
+Your teeth help you eat, talk, and smile.
+They are considered a window to your health.
 Take care of them with regular cleanings and checkups.
 Even if you are not experiencing pain or symptoms, a biannual dental check-up can identify and prevent problems from developing.
+More frequent teeth cleanings means less issues later on!

 Primary Care - Annually

-You put all that energy into finding the perfect pediatrician, make sure you get established with your own primary doctor, too.
+You’ve put energy into finding the perfect pediatrician for your kids; make sure you get established with your own primary doctor, too.
 An annual visit will include physical exams and preventative health assessments.
 Now is the time to get an understanding of baselines for your blood pressure, cholesterol, and even mental state.
-They are also great to have if you need a referral to a specialist or a cold creeps in and you need to get back on your feet… fast!
+They are also great to have if you need a referral to a specialist or a cold creeps in and you need to get back on your feet… FAST!

 Dermatologist - Annually